sketchplugins/plugin-directory/README.md

 - [Drafta](https://github.com/fragmentlv/drafta), by Fragment: Export designs directly to Drafta
 - [Drake](https://github.com/okcoker/Drake-Sketch-Plugin), by Sean Coker: Sketch app plugin for generating dummy Drake content such as photos and lyrics.
 - [Dribbble](https://github.com/dribbble/dribbble-sketch), by Dribbble Holdings Ltd.: Share your creative process directly to the Dribbble community from within Sketch.
-- [Duplicate Under](https://github.com/oodesign/duplicate-under), by oodesign: Sketch plugin to duplicate layers, but placing copies under the originals in the layer list.
 - [DuplicateLater](https://github.com/KevinGutowski/Duplicate-Later), by Kevin Gutowski: Duplicate layers in the same direction after duplicating (like in Figma).
 - [Efficient Images Export](https://github.com/masanpao/efficient-image-export), by BinLia: efficient images export for image sketch
 - [Elem Export](https://github.com/JoeyDon/Elem-Export-Sketch-Plugin), by Joey: This plugin will export all assets of the SELECTED layer